axsh/openvnet/docs/InstallGuide.md

 * network-mode

 The mode of the network to create.
-We are currently creating the virtual network (10.100.0.0/24) mentioned in the figure at the top of this guide.
+We are currently creating the virtual network (10.100.0.0/24) mentioned in the figure.
 That is why we specify `virtual` here.

 #### Interface

+As the sample environment has 2 virtual machines, here we define 2 database records of interface.
+These recores will be associated to the tap interfaces of the virtual machines.
+The former record contains `inst1`'s network interface information.
+The latter is for `inst2`.

 ```
 # vnctl interfaces add --uuid if-inst1 --mode vif --owner-datapath-uuid dp-test1 --mac-address 10:54:ff:00:00:01 --network-uuid nw-test1 --ipv4-address 10.100.0.10 --port-name inst1